 ORNL’s K-12 education programs help foster an early interest in science by providing scholarly competitions, summer education workshops, science camps, and various research participation opportunities.
 All of the programs involving students under the age of 18 have been moved to the K-12 Education Programs.
 The K-12 programs at ORNL include the following:

-Are you a rising junior or senior attending a high school in Anderson, Blount, Knox, Loudon, or Roane County?
+Are you a rising junior/senior or a recently graduated senior (within two years of graduation who has not yet enrolled in college) and in good standing at an accredited high school or enrolled in an accredited home school program in Anderson, Blount, Knox, Roane or Loudon County?
 Looking to participate in a summer STEM internship at ORNL?
 The NEXTGENS internship program may be for you!

 High School Research Experience (HSRE)

 High school students attending Oak Ridge High School (ORHS), Hardin Valley Academy (HVA), Farragut High School (FHS), and the L&N STEM Academy may be eligible to participate in research experiences through the following programs:

 Interested students should connect with the school program coordinator to identify a hosting mentor at ORNL.
 The program application will be made available once the mentor–student connection has been confirmed.